netguru/productivity/docs/index.md

 >
 > John Wooden, Hall of Fame College Basketball Coach

+&nbsp;

+> _Great things are done by a series of small things brought together._

+> Vincent Van Gogh

 ## Why is this 1% so important?

 There's an excellent article about it, [you can read it here][1],